Face Off Online Symposium

 13 – 14 January 2021

-An free online symposium hosted by the Manchester Fashion Institute to explore the agency of face masks and head coverings across different chronologies, cultures and geographies.
-We are in discussion with Palgrave about an edited volume based on symposium papers, to be published by 2021/22.
+A free online symposium hosted by the Manchester Fashion Institute on 13 and 14 January 2021 to explore the agency of face masks and head coverings across different chronologies, cultures and geographies.

 Face masks and head coverings are worn on the most uppermost part of the human body.
 Partially or wholly, they conceal it.
 At once, they can obfuscate or exaggerate conventional means of personal expression.
 Consequently, these objects have a decisive role in shaping people’s identities and group interactions, and responses to them.
 Whether for reasons of Health and Safety, faith, crime, or merriment, face masks and head coverings are frequently mentioned in news reports, and often become sites of cultural controversy; for example, in 2018 Boris Johnson, then UK Foreign Minister, remarked that Muslim women wearing burkas “look like letter boxes”.
 Face masks and head coverings are inherently disruptive.
 Worn for prosaic or more overtly performative reasons, they demand attention.